Skip to main content

 Where to mint keys

-Mint virtual keys from the Corvex dashboard — sign in at app.corvex.ai and create a workspace-scoped key from your workspace’s API-keys section.
-The key value (sk-corvex-...) is shown once — copy it immediately.
+Mint virtual keys from the Corvex dashboard — sign in at tokenfactory.corvex.cloud and create a key from your API-keys section.
+The key value (sk-corvex-...) is shown once — copy it immediately and store it somewhere safe.

 Rate limits